 It is not always possible to anticipate the length of time required to resolve a case or to take action.
 Progress can be delayed for a number of reasons i.e. where evidence must be collected and verified over a period of time, where negotiations take place or where formal procedures have to be used.
-In line with the Service Standards we commit to closing an enforcement case within 6 months.
+In line with the Service Standards, we commit to closing an enforcement case within 6 months.
 You should note that this may involve a decision being reached that while a breach has occurred it is not expedient to pursue further.
 This is necessary to ensure our resources are focussed on the most harmful breaches and to avoid long standing unresolved legacy cases which don't benefit the alleged offender, the complainant or the Council.

 Similarly, where the landowner submits an application for retrospective planning permission to regularise the breach of control or an appeal is made to Scottish Ministers if an enforcement notice is served.
 If this happens, it will affect the timescale to resolve the case.
 It is important to note that there is no right for the enquirer to make any comments on the appeal.
+Where an application is sought to regularise a breach but subsequently refused, the Council may choose not to take further enforcement action until the period within which an appeal could be lodged or until such an appeal is determined.

 We recognise that delays can be a source of considerable frustration to those submitting information in respect of suspected breaches, particularly if they consider their amenity is affected.
-Consequently, we will try to keep you informed of significant stages in the progress of a case for example where an application is received for the site.
+Consequently, we will try to keep you informed of significant stages in the progress of a case, for example, where an application is received for the site.